chry-santhemum/website/content/posts/test.md

 ---

-> Ma vie est monotone.
-Je chasse les poules, les hommes me chassent.
-Toutes les poules se ressemblent, et tous les hommes se ressemblent.
-Je m'ennuie donc un peu.
+> All grown-ups were once children... but only few of them remember it.
 >
-> The fox from _The Little Prince_
+> _The Little Prince_

 (...)